ARM-software/PAF/doc/index.rst

 When protecting against side channels, one of the first (not so) obvious step is to harden against timing side channels.
-A timing side channel exist when depending on some sensitive input (like a secret), the program will have a different behaviour.
+A timing side channel exist when depending on some sensitive input (like a secret), the program will have a different behavior.
 The most obvious difference is execution time, i.e. when program execution differs in time.
-A desirable goal is thus to ensure the sensitive part of a program exxecutes in constant-time, that's to say independant of the sensitive data values.
+A desirable goal is thus to ensure the sensitive part of a program executes in constant-time, that's to say independent of the sensitive data values.

-In this example, we will see how a non-constant time behaviour can be found with PAF.
+In this example, we will see how a non-constant time behavior can be found with PAF.
 The simplistic ``check`` program below compare pin digits.
 For the sake of the example, it is made non constant time in an explicit way, as the pin comparison exit early as soon as a difference is found: